Byfleet: 21st century

 Byfleet is an ancient parish.
 It was included as a civil parish in the Chertsey Rural District in 1884; it was added to the Woking Urban District in 1933 under a County Review Order, thus extinguishing its parish council.
 On 1 April 1974 the parish was abolished and became part of the unparished area of Woking, on 1 April 1990 Byfleet became a parish again.
 In June 2005, the Office of the Deputy Prime Minister refused to abolish the parish, despite its own request.
 In May 2007, a group standing under an "Abolish Byfleet Parish Council" banner won election to the Parish Council and again proceeded to seek its abolition.
 The civil parish was abolished on 1 April 2010.
 In 2001 the parish had a population of 6,995.
 It is now in the unparished area of Woking.

 The War Memorial commemorates military personnel and civilians who died in both world wars who came from the local community.
-In the lead up to Remembrance Sunday the memorial is lit up each night.
-The memorial includes public benches, flower beds and a beautifully simple, yet empowering, stone wall with the name of each person who gave their life for justice and freedom.
+The memorial includes public benches, flower beds and a stone wall with the name of each casualty.

 The traditional Byfleet Parish Day is held on the recreation ground with supporting events (including local crafts and home grown produce competitions) in the nearby village hall and St Mary's Day Centre every July.